STEllAR-GROUP/cccl/docs/cpp.rst

   parallel algorithms to the C++ Standard Library.
-Thrust's high-level interface greatly enhances programmer productivity while enabling performance portability between GPUs and multicore CPUs via configurable backends that allow using multiple parallel programming frameworks (such as CUDA, TBB, and OpenMP).
+Thrust's high-level interface greatly enhances programmer productivity while enabling performance portability between GPUs and multicore CPUs via configurable backends that allow using multiple parallel programming frameworks (such as CUDA, TBB, HPX and OpenMP).

 - :doc:`Cuda Experimental <cudax/index>`
   is a library of experimental features that are still in the design process.